Top Posts

 The landscape gradually changed as we entered Damaraland.
 The roads became rougher, the scenery more dramatic and the sense of isolation much stronger.

-One of the more interesting stops along the route was meeting members of the Himba, Herero and Damara communities.
+One of the more interesting stops along the route was meeting members of the Himba and Herero communities.
 The Himba visit was the most in-depth, giving us an opportunity to learn about traditional lifestyles, housing and culture.
-The roadside craft stalls run by the Herero and Damara communities also offered a chance to support local artisans and purchase souvenirs.
+Another stop was some roadside craft stalls run by the Herero communities which also offered a chance to support local artisans and purchase some souvenirs.

 Eventually the Atlantic Ocean appeared on the horizon.
 The moment we reached the coast, the temperature dropped noticeably.
 Namibia’s desert heat quickly gave way to cool sea air, and for the first time on the trip we reached for our fleece jackets.